LangLangBart/boonGUI/.github/README.md

 #### Texts
 [Vale](https://github.com/errata-ai/vale) is a grammar, style, and word usage linter for the English language.
-1. Install `vale` for example via Homebrew.
+1. Install `vale` for example through Homebrew.

 ```zsh
 brew install vale
 ```

-2. Run `vale sync` to get all the dependencies and `vale .` to display warnings/erros for all defined cases in the [.vale.ini](../.vale.ini) file.
+2. Run `vale sync` to get all the dependencies and `vale .` to display warnings and errors for all defined cases in the [.vale.ini](../.vale.ini) file.

 * Unlike ESLint, Vale doesn't have a way to auto fix issues at the moment, this must be done manually.
 * An optional installation of the [Vale extension](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) to display warnings and errors at once.